 How might this happen in the rosary?
 As we’ll see more in my book, when we pray the rosary, we can focus on the name of Jesus at the center of every Hail Mary.
 We can simply speak Jesus’s name with fervent, heartfelt love.
 We can gather all our desires into that one word, his beautiful, holy name.
 And with each Hail Mary, we can call out to him, like a lover speaking to the beloved: “Blessed is the fruit of thy womb, Jesus...Jesus...Jesus.”

-Excerpted from Edward Sri's book, Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth.
+This blog was excerpted from my book, Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth.
 For more information on this book, which offers insights and practical advice to anyone seeking a deeper connection to the rosary, click the image below.